Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 #### 10. Reboot

 Done!
-You have succesfully setup encryption on your pwnagotchi.
+You have succesfully setup encryption on your Pwnagotchi.
 If you want to create other containers repeat the same process and change the directory path and container name.

-All you have to do now is reboot your pwnagotchi and connect to the hotspot to provide the decryption password.
+All you have to do now is reboot your Pwnagotchi and connect to the hotspot to provide the decryption password.

 ```sh
 reboot now
 ```

-**Note: remember to delete the original compressed backup archive once you are sure that everything is working fine.**
+**Note: Remember to delete the original compressed backup archive once you are sure that everything is working fine.**

-**Note 2: if the decryption web server is not working, run [this](#fix-decryption-server-bug-in-evilsocket-image) command.**
+**Note 2: If the decryption web server is not working, run [this](#fix-decryption-server-bug-in-evilsocket-image) command.**